Skip to Main Content

 • PORTAL:

-• Sign into your www.mytrustmarkbenefits.com account
+• Sign in to your www.mytrustmarkbenefits.com account

-• Click on the link for “Messages”
+• Click on the link for “Messages.”

 • Select “General Inquiry”

-• In the Subject line type “OON Claim Submission”
+• In the Subject line, type “OON Claim Submission.”

 • Attach claim/itemized statement/proof of payment